 A 20ft container is ideal for medium-sized shipments.

-• Estimated Cost: The port-to-port cost for a 20ft container from major Chinese ports to Algerian ports (like Algiers or Oran) typically ranges from $2,150 to $4,000.
+- Estimated Cost: The port-to-port cost for a 20ft container from major Chinese ports to Algerian ports such as Algiers, Oran, or Bejaia typically ranges from $2,000 to $3,650 in April 2026.

 This price generally covers the basic ocean freight.
 Additional fees at origin and destination will apply.